 We have the cow version of the Wheely Bug and it is a favorite toy of our kids and other kids who come to our house.
 I love that this toy also comes in a variety of other animals (hedgehog, ladybug, pig, mouse, tiger, and bee).

-Toys that Encourage Cognitive Development
+Best Toys for Toddlers That Encourage Cognitive Development

-This toy gets played with at our house every single day.
+This toddler toy gets played with at our house every single day.
 Because of the cylinder shape, it is an activity that parents should participate in as little ones will get frustrated if it keeps rolling away while they are trying to put the shape in the correct spot.
 I actually consider this to be a positive aspect of this toy, as it gives me the opportunity to talk about the various shapes and colors.
 I debated between this one and the Melissa & Doug Shape Sorting cube, but decided against the cube after reading many negative reviews.

-Wooden puzzles are a wonderful resource for toddlers and helps them to develop important cognitive skills such as matching and spatial awareness.
+Wooden puzzles are a wonderful toy for toddlers and helps them to develop important cognitive skills such as matching and spatial awareness.
 The specific type of puzzle will be dependent on the age and ability of your child.
 The puzzle above is appropriate for a 2-year old while beginning jigsaw puzzles would be more appropriate for a 3-year old.

-Toys for Pretend Play
+Best Toddler Toys for Pretend Play

 We used to have a fruit-cutting activity similar to this, but it was made with Velcro which eventually wore out.
 This set is made with magnets and is very durable.